 The first language is naturally the language of building a people.
 Israel did not have any identity at first.
 The people were slaves and migrants who were being exploited and had just come out of Egypt.
 The process of building an identity is recorded in the first books of the Bible.
 And here we have the language of history.
 It speaks about the great things God did for them.
 They mix history and mythology and glorify some facts and events so that the people can feel proud of belonging to this community.
 This is historical language which appears in the historical books of the Bible.
-It gives a sense of belonging and a sense of pride in being a people who new language emerges i.e. the lancan truly say "God is with us".
+It gives a sense of belonging and a sense of pride in being a people who can truly say "God is with us".